ClanCats/Hydrahon/README.md

 # Hydrahon

-Hydrahon is a **standalone** database query builder written in PHP.
+Hydrahon is a **standalone** database / SQL query builder written in PHP.
 It was built to enhance existing frameworks, libraries and applications that handle the database connection on their own.
 It **does not** come with a **PDO** or **mysqli** wrapper.
 The naming is heavily inspired by Eloquent and the Kohana Framework Database component.

 **What does that mean "Standalone query builder"?**